 Selecting the right spark plug is a crucial decision.
 Here are some things that you should consider.

 What to look for in your spark plug?

 Durability dictates the lifespan of your spark plug.
 You won't get your money's worth if it isn't made to withstand wear and tear.

 Fit will dictate the ease of your installation process.
 Installing a spark plug isn't compliacted, as long as you buy one that matches your vehicle's specific make and model.

 Copper vs Platinum vs Iridium

 Which of these three is the best material for your spark plug?
-That's the question you have to answer.
-Here's a list of pros and cons of every material:
+Here's a list of the melting points and lifespan of each material: